KaveriBridge/science/10th/light-reflection-and-refraction/spherical-lenses.md

 ## Mirror Formula
 <img width="160" src="https://user-images.githubusercontent.com/20998959/148212827-a2c17158-da4a-4e5d-8d88-bae0e8f56a83.png">

-* u = object distance = The distance of the object from the pole of the mirror
+* u = object distance = The distance of the object from the optical center
-* v = image distance = The distance of the image from the pole of the mirror
+* v = image distance = The distance of the image from the optical center
-* f = focal length = The distance of the principal focus from the pole
+* f = focal length = The distance of the principal focus from the optical center

 ## Magnification
-* Magnification produced by a spherical mirror gives the relative extent to which the image of an object is magnified with respect to the object size.
+* Magnification produced by a spherical lense gives the relative extent to which the image of an object is magnified with respect to the object size.
 * Ratio of the height of the image to the height of the object.
 * Represented by the letter m